w-schw/CU-member-networks/README.md

 # cu-member-networks

-Visualize networks of individuals and memberships.
+Visualize networks of individuals and memberships on a certain credit union core system and associated data warehouse

 ## Intro